total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 const objMap: Map<string, unknown>;
 ```

-Through these steps, we've successfully transformed `createStringMap` from a regular function into a generic function capable of handling type arguments.
+Through these steps, we've successfully transformed `createStringMap` from a regular function into a generic function capable of receiving type arguments .

 ### Solution 2: Default Type Arguments